Security and authentication

 API token

 API tokens are different from OAuth tokens, which are detailed in the next section.
-API tokens are auto-generated passwords in the Support admin interface.
+API tokens are auto-generated passwords in the Zendesk Admin Center.

 Warning: As passwords, API tokens can be used to impersonate anyone in the account, including admins.
 Make sure to keep them secure.
 Delete any unused tokens.
 Delete a token at once if you suspect it's been compromised and create another one if necessary.
 Another option is to use OAuth tokens, which are described in the next section.